mouatezbenariba/template-html-css-03/README.md

 - How to properly use clip-path property.
 - How to make Zig-zag border using Html & CSS.
 - How to assign multiple classes to an HTML container: [source]()
-- I practiced Animations in CSS.
+- I practiced CSS Animations.

 ### Continued development